vinhngx/aiperf/README.md

 ## Known Issues

-- When setting the OSL via the `--output-tokens-mean` option, if `--extra-inputs ignore_eos:true` is not set currently, then AIPerf cannot guarantee a given OSL constraint.
+- When setting the OSL using the `--output-tokens-mean` option, if `--extra-inputs ignore_eos:true` isn't set currently, then AIPerf can't guarantee a given OSL constraint.
 This is being worked on to remove this requirement in the future.